 For advertisers, the same sanctions apply as those applicable to operators who offer gambling without a licence.

-A licensed operator has an obligation to have the necessary anti-money laundering proceedings in place, including conducting a source of funds investigation, politically exposed person checks, suspicious activity reporting, etc. It is the operator’s responsibility to ensure that such measures and proceedings are working and that they are sufficient to comply with applicable legislation and regulations.
+A licensed operator has an obligation to have the necessary anti-money laundering procedures in place, including conducting a source of funds investigation, politically exposed person checks, suspicious activity reporting, etc. It is the operator's responsibility to ensure that such measures and procedures are working and that they are sufficient to comply with applicable legislation and regulations.

 Operators are obliged to report suspicious activity to the district attorney for special financial and international crime.

 Further, betting operators have an obligation to have necessary and sufficient measures in place to identify and combat match-fixing.

 The Danish gambling duty is calculated on the basis of GGR, which is defined as wagers minus winnings.